fbpx

 There’s no right answer when it comes to bringing a stroller on vacation.

-If you plan on staying in Waikiki or near resorts with restaurants/shops that have paved walking paths, then the use of one may come in handy for your trip!
+If you plan on staying in Waikiki or near resorts with restaurants/shops with paved walking paths, then using one may be useful for your trip!

 Walking around Waikiki with kids.
 Photo credit: Cindy Marie Photography